YanShuai-Dilato/Selenium_on_pgb/README.md

 1, Install ruby environement on your Operating System.

-2, Install RSpec and Selenium-WebDriver package with gem
+2, Install RSpec, Selenium-WebDriver, and rake packages with gem

 	$ gem install rspec